Scleroderma Patient

 Assistant Professor, University of Chicago

-Interstitial lung disease (ILD) is a common complication of scleroderma that leads to inflammation and scarring of the lungs.
-In this session, we will review the prevalence of scleroderma-associated ILD (SSc-ILD), classic symptoms, and the approach to evaluating patients with suspected disease.
-In addition, we will cover various treatments available for patients with SSc-ILD.
+Interstitial lung disease (ILD) is a complication of scleroderma that leads to inflammation and scarring of the lungs.
+In this session, we will review scleroderma-associated ILD (SSc-ILD), common symptoms, and the approach to evaluating patients with suspected disease.
+In addition, we will cover treatments available for patients with SSc-ILD.

 Michael Macklin, MD